 Our purpose-built high voltage training facilities contain a range of high voltage equipment.
 The ELV interconnection system provides active test points and real responses from the equipment, thereby providing opportunities for simulated switching in a safe environment.

-Delivered at one of Competency Training’s national training centres, or at a client’s facility.
+Students have the option to choose between Blended Training (Partly delivered online) or Complete Face-to-Face Training delivered at one of Competency Training’s national training centres, or at a client’s facility.

 This nationally recognised High Voltage Switching Operations course is intended for workers who will be performing the role of an authorised High Voltage Switching Operator.
 It covers the following topics: